codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 ##### Complete Docker pipeline

-Here is a full example with a pipeline that builds an image, runs tests and pushes it to Dockerhub.
+Here is a full example with a pipeline that builds an image, runs tests, and pushes it to Dockerhub.

   `Jenkinsfile`
 {% highlight groovy %}